Travels with V

 Cusco part one

-Cusco is a mountain city although most of it lies in a narrow valley.
-Outside the city centre the buildings crawl up the slopes of the surrounding mountains.
-We’re staying in a clean and nice hotel in San Blas, a “bohemian” district we’re told, with narrow steep streets.
+Cusco is a mountainous city although the central parts of it lies in a narrow valley.
+Outside the centre the buildings crawl up the slopes of the surrounding mountains.
+We’re staying in a clean and nice hotel in San Blas, a “bohemian” district we’re told, that has narrow steep streets.
 And yes, it’s surely “bohemian”.
 Side by side with the indigenous street vendors there are lots of young western hippies with tired eyes selling homemade metal wire kitsch.
 The bystanders are young western tourists, most of them from USA or Latin America.

-The streets of San Blas ere really extremely narrow, but that doesn’t prevent a steady stream of cars entering them.
-Turning around a corner most often has to be done by a couple of back-and-forth moves before the driver can safely enter.
-As a pedestrian You have to constantly flee up to a diminutive sidewalk to let them pass.
+The streets of San Blas are extremely narrow, but that doesn’t stop a steady stream of cars from entering them.
+Turning a corner most often has to be performed by a couple of back-and-forth moves before the driver can proceed.
+As a pedestrian you have to constantly flee up on a diminutive sidewalk to let them pass.

 In the afternoon when we feel strong enough to go and find some place to eat we walk down to the great Plaza de Armas square.
-Surrounded by churches and cheap diners and with a golden statue of an Inca king in the middle.
-The king is Pachacutec and the statue has caused some heated debates.
+Lined by churches and cheap diners it has a golden statue of an Inca king in the middle.
+The king is Pachacutec and the statue has caused some heated debates here.
 Some have said it’s a stylistic crime to have an Inca statue on such an iconic Spanish square.
-But the statue is ordered by the city mayor who has for many years worked for an “Inca-ization” of Cusco.
-We see the Inca flag everywhere, it looks like the rainbow flag used in the Pride movement.
+But the statue is put there by order of the city mayor who for many years has promoted an “Inca-ization” of Cusco.
+We see the Inca rainbow flag everywhere, it looks like the flag used in the Pride movement.

-The parading goes on for hours, more and more people pour into the square, but after a while we realize we have to find a bit to eat and go looking for a decent restaurant.
+The parading goes on for hours, more and more people pour into the square, but after a while we remember that we were actually on our way to find a bit to eat.
+So again we go looking for a decent restaurant.
 Pushing our way through the crowds we finally find one that becomes a favourite in Cusco.
-The door is guarded by the worlds worst barker, a very old and very small man who without a word opens the door.
-And You’re in.
+The door is guarded by the worlds worst barker, a very old and very small man who without a word opens the door to let you in.

-Next chapter is a new day in Cusco, and we join most of the city in the celebration of Inti Raymi, the most important Inca ceremony of all.
+Next chapter is about a new day in Cusco when we join most of the city folks in the celebration of Inti Raymi, the most important Inca ceremony of all.